Dollar Falls to 4-Month Low and Precious Metals Surge to Record Highs

-The dollar is being undercut by speculation that the US might coordinate FX intervention with Japan to boost the yen, which would dovetail with Mr. Trump's apparent view that a weak dollar is good for the US as a stimulus to US exports.
+The dollar continued to be undercut by speculation that the US might coordinate FX intervention with Japan to boost the yen, which would dovetail with Mr. Trump's apparent view that a weak dollar is good for the US as a stimulus to US exports.
 US authorities reportedly contacted market participants last Friday to check dollar/yen prices, a possible precursor to intervention.

 The dollar is also being undercut as foreign investors pull capital from the US due to political risks.
 The markets remain nervous about Greenland, even though Mr. Trump said last Wednesday that there was a framework agreement for increased US access to Greenland and that he would not invade Greenland by military force.

-The dollar is also lower on US political uncertainty after President Trump on Saturday threatened 100% tariffs on US imports from Canada if Canada signs a trade agreement with China.
+The dollar also fell on US political uncertainty after President Trump on Saturday threatened 100% tariffs on US imports from Canada if Canada signs a trade agreement with China.
 Canada is seeking other trade partners amid President Trump's liberal use of tariffs during this second administration.

 The risk of another partial US government shutdown is also weighing on the dollar.
 Senate Democrats threatened to block a government funding deal over Department of Homeland Security/ICE funding after the ICE shooting of an ICU nurse in Minnesota on Saturday.
 There could be a partial government shutdown when the current stopgap funding measure expires this Friday.